 I have been a writer all my life, but entered the profession for pay about 20 years ago.
 I have written extensively in the business and human resources field, but also enjoy writing on more general topics for magazines and other venues.
 About 25% of my business involves editing and critiquing work for others.
-I am working on a nonfiction book about the Canton Asylum for Insane Indians, which is the topic of this website and blog.
-I’ve written about three-fourths of the book, and have just completed my final bit of research for it at the National Archives

 I have previously published books for younger readers.
-My biography, Civil War Doctor: The Story of Mary Walker (Morgan Reynolds; 2007) was chosen unanimously for the Amelia Bloomer Project, which is sponsored by the Social Responsibilities Roundtable of the American Library
+My biography, Civil War Doctor: The Story of Mary Walker (Morgan Reynolds; 2007) was chosen unanimously for the Amelia Bloomer Project, which is sponsored by the Social Responsibilities Roundtable of the American Library Association.

 Earlier, my young adult historical novel, A Diamond in the Dust (Dial, 2001) was a 2002 Young Adult Library Services Association “Best Books for Young Adults” nominee.